-Mr B's dealings with CL&P and Options
+Mr T's dealings with CL&P and Options

-Mr B had a personal pension plan valued at around £54,000.
-After Mr B had been 'cold called' by CL&P, he was persuaded to transfer his personal pension into a SIPP with Options and to use the majority of the funds to purchase the Store First investment.
-He later invested in the WBP investment.
-Both investments were unregulated and Mr B says both were recommended to him by CL&P.
+Mr T had a personal pension plan.
+After Mr T had been 'cold called' by CL&P the value of his personal pension was transferred into a SIPP with Options and subsequently used to purchase the Store First investment.
+He later invested in another unregulated investment called 'Walsall Burial Park' (WBP) investment.
+Both investments were unregulated and Mr T says both were recommended to him by CL&P.